CarbonSustain/nature-wired-apex/README.md

 **1. Hedera Consensus Service (HCS): Immutable Participation Tracking** Every interaction within the 4-step fan journey—from backing a project to expressing volunteer interest—is recorded as a unique message on HCS.
-- Verifiable Events: Each fan "vote" is anchored on-chain with a consensus timestamp, preventing manipulation of the final funding allocation.
+- Verifiable Events: Each fan backing action is anchored on-chain with a consensus timestamp, preventing manipulation of the final funding allocation.
 - Transparency: The Impact Dashboard consumes these HCS messages in real-time to display the live percentage allocation of the $5,000 Acme Sport Drinks Co. pool.

 **2. Hedera Token Service (HTS): Digital "Proof of Impact" Tokens**